Clemapfel/mousetrap/docs/04_widgets.md

 To address this, mousetrap offers \a{Revealer}, which plays an animation to reveal or hide a widget.
 `Revealer` always has exactly one child, set with `Revealer::set_child`. `Revealer` itself has no graphical element, it acts just like a `Box` with a single child.

 To trigger the `Revealer`s animation and change whether the child widget is currently visible, we call `Revealer::set_revealed` which takes a boolean as its argument.
-If the widget goes from hidden to shown or shown to hidden, the animation will play with no further interaction needed.
+If the widget goes from hidden to shown or shown to hidden, the animation will play.

 Once the animation is done, signal `revealed` will be emitted: